mattbruv/rumble-racing-re/README.md

 ### `.AV`

-Probably stands for 'Audio/Video'.
+Stands for 'Audio/Video'.
 Has a similar layout to `.TRK`, but with different top-level chunks/FourCC codes.
-People have already put effort into reverse engineering this filetype, I am not the first one.
+People have already put effort into reverse engineering this filetype, I am not the first person to look at the audio files in this game.

 [vgmstream](https://github.com/vgmstream/vgmstream) contributor [bnnm](https://github.com/bnnm) added support for this filetype in [this PR](https://github.com/vgmstream/vgmstream/pull/1304).